 Some assumptions necessary for theoretical results are provided, concerning the properties of variables and kernel functions.
-In multivariate cases, the standard assumption for sparse PCA is that $x_j^2$ is sub-Exponential, while \Cref{assump:tail} is adapted to random processes, which holds rather generally, e.g., sub-Gaussian processes.
+Assumption \ref{assump:eigengap} ensures that the $d$-dimensional principal subspace is well-defined.
+In multivariate cases, the commonly used assumption for sparse PCA is that $x_j^2$ is sub-exponential, while Assumption \ref{assump:tail} is adapted to random processes, which holds rather generally, e.g., Gaussian processes.